j-o-e-d-o-e/git/INTERMEDIATE.md

 ---

 ### Interactive staging

 - allows staging portions of changed files and to make smaller, more focused commits
 - `git add -i` enters interactive staging mode in console
-- from there, patch mode for partial stages ('hunks') can be entered
+- from there, patch mode for partial stages ('hunks') can be selected

 ### Bisect

 - to find a commit which introduced a bug or regression
-- in a bisect-session, search-space is continuously narrowed to identify the bad commit
+- in a bisect-session, the search-space is continuously narrowed to identify the bad commit
 - procedure:
     - `git bisect start` starts bisect-session
     - `git bisect bad <commit>` marks `<commit>` as bad.
-    - if `<commit>`omitted, it will where HEAD currently points to, by default
+    - if `<commit>`omitted, it will be where HEAD currently points to
     - `git bisect good <commit>` marks `<commit>` as good
-    - the mid-point is loaded in the working tree and HEAD points to this mid-point
+    - the mid-point is loaded in the working tree and HEAD points to this commit
     - one checks this state to define if it is good or bad, e.g. by running tests or manually
-    - `git bisect good` or `git bisect bad` marks again the current mid-point
+    - `git bisect good` or `git bisect bad` marks current commit again
     - bisect proceeds by moving HEAD to the new mid-point and loading the new state in working tree
     - checking and marking can be repeated multiple times until bisect narrows possibilities down to one commit
     - finally, `git bisect reset` exits bisect and resets working tree to where HEAD pointed before bisect-session